lmeunier/django-package-project-skel/README.md

     (env) myproject/src/ $ cd myproject/
     (env) myproject/src/myproject/ $ python setup.py develop

 The skeleton project is now installed in the virtualenv.
-You can use the `myproject_admin` command instead of the classic `manage.py`.
+You can use the `myproject_manage` command instead of the classic `manage.py`.
 The `myproject` folder is a regular Django project.
 You can use it like any other Django project.

 Create a package
 ----------------